artsy/artsy.github.io/source/_posts/2014-03-17-some-tips-for-email-layout-and-responsiveness.markdown

   }
 ```

 We've set the breakpoint at 320px (vertical layout on an iPhone), and at widths less than or equal to that, this rule will kick in.
-Not the '!important' at the end (all of our media queries will have that to allow them to override CSS).
+Note the '!important' at the end (all of our media queries will have that to allow them to override the existing inline CSS).
 This is enough to expand that div and reveal more text.

 Here's the media queries for the rest of this section that transforms the three column layout into one: